RBGKew/bioinfo-utils/docs/hatta.md

 # HATTA

+*Due to an attached storage faiure hatta is offline indefinitely*

 HATTA is a small (3 node, 192 core) compute cluster, for the use of Kew Scientists.
 It has a variety of bioinformatics and spatial analysis packages installed.
 To get access, or for general queries/software requests, please contact [Matt Clarke](mailto:m.clarke@kew.org).

 ## Tech specs
 hatta runs on Ubuntu 18.04 LTS with a total of 192 cores and 3.0 TB RAM a cross 3 nodes

 Compute nodes 1 & 2, each with:

 * 4 x 22 core Intel Xeon CPU @ 2.20-3.00GHz
 * 1.0 TB RAM

 Compute node 3 with:

 * 2 x 8 core Intel Xeon CPU @ 3.20-3.60GHz
 * 1.0 TB RAM